Generative Experiences for Digital Mental Health Interventions: Evidence from a Randomized Study: Introduction

 In doing so, we shift the problem from selecting only the right intervention to both selecting and generating the interaction through which that intervention takes form.
 Psychological interventions require users to carry out processes such as reflection, cognitive reframing, or action planning, and the interface shapes how those processes unfold by structuring what users do, in what sequence, and with what support \cite{bhattacharjee2024understanding, slovak2024hci}.
 We posit that when the experience is better aligned with both the demands of the intervention and the user's context, users may be more likely to carry out the intended psychological process, increasing the likelihood of proximal benefits such as reflection or reappraisal \cite{nahum2016just, klasnja2015microrandomized}, which can in turn contribute to improved mental health outcomes.

-We instantiate this paradigm in \textbf{GUIDE} (\textbf{G}enerative \textbf{U}I for \textbf{I}nteractive \textbf{D}igital \textbf{E}xperiences), a system for generating personalized intervention experiences at runtime.
+We instantiate this approach in \textbf{GUIDE} (\textbf{G}enerative \textbf{U}I for \textbf{I}nter-active \textbf{D}igital \textbf{E}xperiences), a system for generating personalized intervention experiences at runtime.
+Following \citet{slovak2024hci}, we position GUIDE as an intervention system, an end-to-end ensemble of components (intervention selection, rubric-guided evaluation, modular UX composition) targeting a psychological outcome.
 GUIDE treats both the intervention and the user interface through which it is enacted as objects of generation.
 Building on prior work in adaptive interface generation \cite{tyler1986adaptive, gajos2004supple, chen2025generative} and generative systems that synthesize interaction flows from goals and constraints \cite{vaithilingam2024dynavis, li2025sketch2code, si2025design2code}, GUIDE formulates DMH support as a structured composition problem over intervention strategies and interaction forms.
 The system begins by eliciting user context through a short guided interaction, which can incorporate multimodal input such as text or voice.
 It then generates multiple candidate interventions, represented as structured activity sequences, and selects among them using rubric-guided evaluation.
 Conditioned on the selected intervention and user context, GUIDE generates multiple candidate interaction realizations by composing parameterized modules from a bounded design space, including elements such as input fields, audio guidance, timed sequences, and visual components, and again selects among them using rubric-guided evaluation.

 This two-stage generative design means the same intervention can be enacted through different interaction structures, and different intervention strategies can be paired with different interaction forms — producing a combinatorial design space instead of a fixed interface.
 By combining modular multimodal composition with rubric-guided candidate selection at both stages, GUIDE moves beyond single-pass generation to dynamically assemble intervention experiences tailored to each user context.